moopress/doc.builderplus/index.md

  7. In the second row, edit the marker location of the Google Map element

 ## Page MetaBox Options
-MedicalPlus provides a number of page level options to customize the look of individual pages:
+LawyerPlus provides a number of page level options to customize the look of individual pages:

 * **Hide Subheader** -- hides the subheader page element
 * **Subheader Background Color** -- sets the background color of the subheader element